TrilonIO/aspnetcore-angular-universal/README.md

 > When building components in Angular 5 there are a few things to keep in mind.

+ - Make sure you provide Absolute URLs when calling any APIs.
+(The server can't understand relative paths, so `/api/whatever` will fail).

+ - API calls will be ran during a server, and once again during the client render, so make sure you're using transfering data that's important to you so that you don't see a flicker.

  - **`window`**, **`document`**, **`navigator`**, and other browser types - _do not exist on the server_ - so using them, or any library that uses them (jQuery for example) will not work.
 You do have some options, if you truly need some of this functionality:
     - If you need to use them, consider limiting them to only your client and wrapping them situationally.
 You can use the Object injected using the PLATFORM_ID token to check whether the current platform is browser or server.